Centre for Land Warfare Studies: Vision

 The motto of CLAWS is "Victory through Vision".
 It encapsulates the founding idea of employing academic and practical research to provide actionable knowledge to the strategic community of India and the world.

-The vision of CLAWS is to join leading international think tanks in conceptualizing various aspects of land warfare, with special reference to India and its extended neighborhood.
+The vision of CLAWS is to join leading international think tanks in conceptualizing various aspects of land warfare, with special focus for India and its extended neighborhood.
 CLAWS aspires to attract leading strategic thinkers, defense analysts, scholars and academicians and media persons to deliberate on all facets of land warfare at all levels.

 Areas of interest

 The mandate of CLAWS covers national security issues, conventional military operations and sub-conventional warfare.
 The Centre also focuses on conflicts in the region and military developments in countries within India's strategic frontiers, particularly those in the South Asian region.
 The expanded areas of interest are: